-Hogg Prepares to Relaunch Publix Die-Ins for Something They Didn't Do
+Hogg Prepares to Relaunch Publix Die-Ins Over Something They Didn't Do

 — Joe (@Joe_Begin1980) June 9, 2018

 The only problem with the irresponsible Hogg’s renewed attack on Publix is they stopped funding the group.
 Publix said they wouldn’t fund political organizations any longer and they haven’t.
-The article he links to explains they haven’t given the money, it’s simply money they have on hand.
+The article he links to explains they haven’t given additional money, it’s simply money the lobbying group has on hand.

 Hogg can’t get his facts straight.
-You think he’d at least read the article.
+You think he’d at least read the article he is promoting.

+The Democratic Party is the party of the mob, irrespective of what the mob represents.
+Democrats activate mobs , depend on mobs, coddle mobs, politicize and celebrate mobs–they are the mob.
+He is just training to become a”Community Organizer.”
+A mob is an irrational, childlike and often violent organism that derives its energy from the group.

+Let them have their “die-in”.
+Then, let them have an arrest-in, jail-in, arraign-in and their one call to Mommy for bail.